Find Affordable College Courses

 On average, CE graduates from Auburn take out $24,250 in student loans while working on their degree.

-Clemson University did quite well in this year’s ranking of the best schools for computer engineering students.
-It came in at #10 on the list.
-Clemson is a fairly large public school located in the suburb of Clemson.
+Clemson University landed the #10 spot in the 2023 rankings for the best computer engineering programs.
+Clemson is a very large public school located in the suburb of Clemson.

 While working on their degree, CE majors at Clemson accumulate an average of around $26,000 in student debt.